 She has been performing scalability, reliability, and performance tests on components of the ChRIS software architecture.
 “I feel like I’m really lucky to be working on something that will have such a real-world impact,” she says.

-By summer 2018, after several months working at Red Hat, Kaubisch was one of 30 BU students among 39 interns in the products and technologies department in the company’s offices in the Seaport District.
+By this summer, after several months working at Red Hat, Kaubisch was one of 30 BU students among 39 interns in the products and technologies department in the company’s offices in the Seaport District.
 (Two others interned with the sales and consulting department.)

 “There’s a big emphasis on learning,” Kaubisch says.
 “We’re not here just to work.
 Everyone’s very willing to mentor and answer all your questions, not just about what something does, but why.”